 There is a centrally located picnic/beach area in a woodland setting near Promised Land Lake.
 The facilities include a sandy beach, boat launch, parking area, fresh water, picnic tables, reservable pavilions, garbage disposal containers, charcoal grills, a concession stand, a boat rental, a sand volleyball court, and restrooms with pay showers.

-With 50 miles of scenic trails, Promised Land State Park is one of the best places in the mountains to enjoy hiking and biking.
+Hike and Bike With 50 miles of scenic trails, Promised Land State Park is one of the best places in the mountains to enjoy hiking and biking.
 The large trail system spills over into the Delaware State Forest that surrounds the park.
 The trails pass through a variety of habitats and give visitors an opportunity to observe the diverse wildlife population.
 Hiking is superb all year round, with options for different skill and time-commitment levels.

 Walking trails are marked with vertical blue blazes.
 The 2.5 Little Falls Trail loops around the lake and passes several cascading streams (and is super instagramable).
 There are also designated trails for ATV riding and mountain biking.
 There is a paved path around the lake for cyclists.